carriercomm/contracts/agreements/general.md

             published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
-        2. Personal data OKF aquires during the course of the Work;
+        2. Personal data OKF acquires during the course of the Work;
         3. The content or existence of any document you send to us that is protectively marked.

-    4. If you have addional confidentiality requirements, you must tell us in writing as soon as is reasonably practical.
+    4. If you have additional confidentiality requirements, you must tell us in writing as soon as is reasonably practical.

 10. ### Intellectual property